 Bacterial Meningitis Vaccine

-Texas Senate Bill 1107 (TEC 51.9192) was signed into law in 2011 by Governor Rick Perry.
-Effective January 1, 2012, TEC 51.9192 requires all students entering an institution of higher education to receive a vaccination for bacterial meningitis or to meet certain criteria for declining it (please see the note below for information regarding exemptions).
+Texas Senate Bill 1107 (TEC 51.9192) was signed into law in 2011 by Gov. Rick Perry.
+Effective Jan.
+1, 2012, TEC 51.9192 requires all students entering an institution of higher education to receive a vaccination for bacterial meningitis or to meet certain criteria for declining it (see the note below for information regarding exemptions).

-Newly admitted students who are 21 years old or younger must submit proof (see “Required Documentation” below) that they were vaccinated for bacterial meningitis.
-Vaccination must occur within five-years of, and at least 10 days before, the first day of the first semester.
+Newly admitted students who are 21 years old or younger must submit proof (see required documentation) that they were vaccinated for bacterial meningitis.
+Vaccination must occur within five years of, and at least 10 days before, the first day of the first semester.

-At least one of the following forms of documentation must be faxed, mailed or submitted in person to the Texas A&M Rangel College of Pharmacy:
+At least one of the following forms of documentation must be faxed, mailed or submitted in person to the Texas A&M Irma Lerma Rangel College of Pharmacy:

-- Certification from a physician licensed in the United States or clinic indicating that the vaccination was administered within five-year of, and at least days day prior to, the first day of class;
+- Certification from a physician licensed in the United States, or a clinic, indicating that the vaccination was administered within five years of, and at least 10 days day prior to, the first day of class;

 - An official immunization record generated by a state or local health authority; or